RslWlsn3/Parallelism-RFI/README.md

 calling test_merge_int_serial() creates 100 mil random ints and then sorts them

 code form Nathan to parse file:
-/* CSV Parser by Nathan Teeter
- *
- * "She may not look like much, but she's got it where it counts, kid.
- * I've added some special modifications myself.
- * But we're a little rushed, so if you'll just get on-board, we'll get outta here."
- * 																- Han Solo (0 BBY)
- */

  std::vector <csv_data> csvParser(const std::string fileName) {
     //local vars
     std::string temp;